cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 8. Once the procedure is finalized, the output is returned to the server stub.
 9. The server stub packs the return values into a message.
 10. The message is sent to the transport layer, which sends the message to the client's transport layer.
-11. The client stub unmarshals the return parameters.
+11. The client stub unmarshals the return parameters and returns them to the original calling client.

 <HighlightBox type="note">